-The Risk Committee is responsible for identifying, assessing, and managing climate related risks and opportunities and reporting significant risks to the Board.
+The Risk Committee is responsible for identifying, assessing and managing climate-related risks and opportunities and reporting significant risks to the Board.
 This includes consideration of emerging regulatory requirements, such as carbon pricing.
 The impact assessment has identified that some of our operating companies may be more severely impacted by future climate change scenarios.
-The Risk Committee is responsible for actively working with our operating companies to ensure that appropriate mitigation strategies are in place using our established Risk Management Framework (refer to page 51) for further details).
-Based on the scenario analysis and impact assessment outlined above, the Board deems climate change to be a Principal Risk to the Group (see pages 60 to 65).
+The Risk Committee is responsible for actively working with our operating companies to ensure that appropriate mitigation strategies are in place using our established Risk Management Framework (refer to pages 66 to 68 for further details).
+Based on the scenario analysis and impact assessment outlined above, the Board deems climate change to be a Principal Risk to the Group (see page 70).